getify/You-Dont-Know-JS/this & object prototypes/ch5.md

 a.constructor === Foo; // true
 ```

-The `Foo.prototype` object by default gets a public, non-enumerable (see Chapter 3) property called `.constructor`, and this property is a reference back to the function (`Foo` in this case) where the object is associated with.
+The `Foo.prototype` object by default (at declaration time on line 1 of the snippet!) gets a public, non-enumerable (see Chapter 3) property called `.constructor`, and this property is a reference back to the function (`Foo` in this case) where the object is associated with.
 Moreover, we see that objects (like `a`) created by the "constructor" call `new Foo()` *seem* to also have a property on them called `.constructor` which similarly points to the "function which created them".

-**Note:** This is not actually true. `a` has no `.constructor` property on it, and though `a.constructor` does in fact resolve to the `Foo` function, `constructor` **does not actually mean** "was constructed by", as it appears.
+**Note:** This is not actually true. `a` has no `.constructor` property on it, and though `a.constructor` does in fact resolve to the `Foo` function, "constructor" **does not actually mean** "was constructed by", as it appears.
 We'll explain this strangeness shortly.

 Oh, yeah, also... by convention in the JavaScript world, "class"es are named with a capital letter, so the fact that it's `Foo` instead of `foo` is a strong clue that we intend it to be a "class".
 That's totally obvious to you, right!?

-**Note:** This convention is so strong that many JS linters actually complain if you call `new` on a method with a lowercase name, or if we don't call `new` on a function that happens to start with a capital letter.
-That sort of boggles the mind that we struggle so much to get "class-orientation" *right* in JavaScript that we create linter rules to ensure we use capital letters, even though the capital letter doesn't mean ***anything* at all** to the JS engine.
+**Note:** This convention is so strong that many JS linters actually *complain* if you call `new` on a method with a lowercase name, or if we don't call `new` on a function that happens to start with a capital letter.
+That sort of boggles the mind that we struggle so much to get (fake) "class-orientation" *right* in JavaScript that we create linter rules to ensure we use capital letters, even though the capital letter doesn't mean ***anything* at all** to the JS engine.

 ### Mechanics